Water has figured prominently in my thoughts all week: hot baths, hot tubs, whirlpools, spas and the like.

-I can still see the faces of the old men dripping sweat, chanting, pouting water on the limestone rocks glowing over chunks of juniper and cedar wood.
+I can still see the faces of the old men dripping sweat, chanting, pouring water on the limestone rocks glowing over chunks of juniper and cedarwood.
 They loved being together, these old men covered in mud.
 Sure beat the hell out of bingo!
-When they’d had enough, they would jump in the ice cold water of the river, then go back in and chant and sweat some more.
+When they’d had enough, they would jump in the ice-cold water of the river, then go back in and chant and sweat some more.

 Ed was one happy exception.
 He had a daughter who understood how to properly honor and minister to an old man.

 Sandra was a holistic health practitioner from Australia and well versed in alternative therapies.
 She came to visit her dad once a month for over a year, flying out from North Carolina to be with him at the nursing home where he spent the last part of his life.
 In her bag of tricks, there were always various tinctures and oils, lotions and potions to rub on her father’s sore joints and dry skin.
 She had Bach Flower Remedies to dab on and to drink.

 She loved to rub his feet and he loved to have them rubbed.
 When she was not with him she had a masseuse come once a week to give him a full body massage.
 Afterward, he would fall into a deep sleep smelling of lavender or roses.
 Oh, what a lucky man he was.

 Of course, it’s impractical to expect that many of the elderly will be able to have full-body massages or access to hot tubs or sweat lodges but more could easily avail themselves of the benefits of healing touch if a family member decided to get a little creative.